 Marking a Running Record

-- Errors (E) — Errors are tallied during the reading whenever a child does any of the following:
+- Errors (E) — Errors are counted whenever a reader does any of the following:

 Substitutes another word for a word in the text

 Omits a word

 Mispronounces a word (not a result of dialect; creates a nonword)

 - Self-correction (SC) — Self-correction means the reader recognizes the error and corrects it.
 When this occurs, do not score the previous substitution as an error.

 - Meaning (M) — Meaning is when the reader uses context clues or images with the text to identify the meaning of a word or phrase.

 - Structure (S) — Structure may also be called syntax.
 It is the knowledge of the way language is structured, which helps the reader identify if something sounds correct.

 - Visual (V) — Visual information is referred to when a reader uses visual information or strategies such as studying the beginning sound, word length, familiar word chunks, and so forth, to read a word.